heroku/platform-api/README.md

 The best place to start using the Heroku API is the [Platform API Reference](https://devcenter.heroku.com/articles/platform-api-reference).
-It has detailed descriptions of the HTTP API, including general information about authentication, caching, object identifiers, rate limits, etc.  It also includes detailed information about each support resource and the actions supported for those resources.
+It has detailed descriptions of the HTTP API, including general information about authentication, caching, object identifiers, rate limits, etc.  It also includes detailed information about each supported resource and the actions available for them.

-The table of contents includes a list of all the resources that are supported, such as App, Add-on, Config Vars, Formation, etc.  Each resource includes detailed information about the support actions.
+The table of contents lists all the resources that are supported, such as App, Add-on, Config Vars, Formation, etc.  Each resource includes detailed information about the support actions.
 For example, the [Formation](https://devcenter.heroku.com/articles/platform-api-reference#formation) resource has [Info](https://devcenter.heroku.com/articles/platform-api-reference#formation-info), [List](https://devcenter.heroku.com/articles/platform-api-reference#formation-list), [Batch update](https://devcenter.heroku.com/articles/platform-api-reference#formation-batch-update), and [Update](https://devcenter.heroku.com/articles/platform-api-reference#formation-update) actions.

 You can easily map any resource and its related action client methods.
 The